-Acupressure trigger points for tinnitus: get rid of the beeping in the ear
+Acupressure for tinnitus: get rid of the beeping in the ear

-Standing too close to the speakers at a concert, too much stress at work, or taking (high-dose) medication like aspirin, and there it is: Suddenly, strange sounds shrill through our ears - we experience tinnitus.
-In the most common cases, it only lasts for a short time.
-But what actually is this noise in the ear, how exactly is it triggered and what can we do if the ringing doesn't stop?
-This and how acupressure can help you, you will learn in this article.
+Standing too close to the speakers at a concert, too much stress at work or taking (high doses of) medication such as aspirin and there it is: suddenly, strange noises ring through our ears - we experience tinnitus.
+In most cases, it only lasts for a short time.
+But what exactly is this noise in the ear, how exactly is it triggered and what can we do if the ringing doesn't stop?
+This and how acupressure can help you in this article.

 What actually is tinnitus?

-Buzzing, hissing, humming, thumping, ringing.
-Whether in one ear, in both ears or coming from outside - the sounds can feel very different.
+Buzzing, hissing, humming, throbbing, ringing.
+Whether in one ear, both ears or coming from outside - the sounds can feel very different.
 After a few seconds or minutes, the spook is usually over again.

 This phenomenon - short-term tinnitus - is completely normal and is considered harmless.
 However, it becomes critical when people can no longer get rid of their ringing in the ears.
-In this case, it is essential to seek medical help.
+In this case, you should definitely seek medical help.

-As already mentioned, patients experience ringing in the ear on an individual basis.
-But not only the type of noise differs.
-It also varies in intensity and intensity.
+As already mentioned, patients experience the ringing in their ears very individually.
+But it's not just the type of noise that differs.
+Their intensity and intensity also differ.

-If the intensity is rather low, you can often live without restrictions in everyday life.
-The tinnitus becomes background music, so to speak, and is usually hardly noticed.
+If the severity is rather low, you can often live without restrictions in everyday life.
+The tinnitus becomes background music and is usually barely noticed.

 When do we speak of a chronic disease or a tormenting tinnitus?

-On the other hand, according to the non-profit self-help organization "Deutsche Tinnitus-Liga e.V.", around 1.5 million people experience their ringing in the ears as so loud or intense that this severely limits their quality of life.
+On the other hand, according to the non-profit self-help organization "Deutsche Tinnitus-Liga e.V.", around 1.5 million people experience their ringing in the ears as so loud or intense that it severely restricts their quality of life.

 These are common consequences: